karthikziffer/karthikziffer.github.io/_posts/2022-02-01-gradio-tutorial.md

 ![Capture1.png](https://i.postimg.cc/Hx2LjTQ6/Capture1.png)

-The problem with above code is, whenever you execute this code, it runs on a new port.
-To avoid it, we must close all the active port connections before starting.
+<mark>The problem with the above code is, whenever you execute this code, it runs on a new port.</mark> To avoid it, we must close all the active port connections before starting.

 ```
 import gradio as gr